NNtamp/NeuroXVocal/README.md

 ### IV.
 Neuro Inference

-After saving the trained model in the results folder, fix the paths in *src/inference/single_inference.py* and try the inference for a single patient:
+After saving the trained model in the results folder, fix the paths in *src/inference/single_inference.py* and try the inference for a single patient based on patient's **processed** files:

 ```
 python src/inference/single_inference.py